OI-wiki/i18n/docs/basic/divide-and-conquer.md

         }
         ```

-    As we mentioned before: **Understand a function's purpose and believe it can finish the job.**
+    As we mentioned before: **Understand a function's purpose and believe it can do the jub.**

     In summary, the function `pathSum` offers a template of traversing a binary tree.
 While traversing it calls the function `count` on every node.
 The function `count` is also a traversal of binary tree.
 Its job is to find the path whose the sum is target value with the node itself as beginning.[^ref4]